Rashmi Jha Kisses Krissann Barretto In Ace Of Space 2; Krissann Irritated!

 Rashmi Was Trying To Pull Krissann’s Leg!

-Also, in the room when Rashmi tried to get close to Krissann.
-It was clear that the former was pulling Krissann's leg and was enjoying as Kaisi Yeh Yaariyan actress didn't like her being over-friendly.
-It seems that Krissann was went on saying that she would like to leave the show.
+Also, in the room, Rashmi tried to get close to Krissann.
+It was clear that the former was pulling Krissann's leg and was enjoying as the Kaisi Yeh Yaariyan actress didn't like her being over-friendly.
+It seems that Krissann went around saying that she would like to leave the show.

-Baseer Ali & Lucinda Nicholas Are New Lovebirds?
+Baseer Ali & Lucinda Nicholas Are The New Lovebirds?

 Also, in one of the recent episodes of the show, Baseer was seen confessing his feelings for Lucinda Nicholas.
 He even asked her, if he is her boyfriend now.
 Also, the proposal was soon sealed with a kiss!
 Well, after watching this, we wonder if the show has got new lovebirds after Divya Agarwal and Varun Dhawan (in Season 1).